justintv/Twitch-API/Ingests-Resource.md

 ## Get the list of Ingest points for twitch.

 These are RTMP Ingest points.
-By directing an rtmp stream with your stream key as the final parameter to the URL, you will broadcast your content live on twitch.
+By directing an rtmp stream with your stream key as the final part of the URL, you will broadcast your content live on twitch.

 `GET /ingests/`